SimonCropp/GraphQL.EntityFramework/README.md

  * `EndsWith`: Only works with `string`
  * `In`: Check if a member existsing in a given collection of values.

-Case of comaprison names are ignored.
+Case of comparison names are ignored.
 So, for example, `EndsWith`, `endsWith`, and `endswith` are  allowed.

 ##### Single